trufflesuite/truffle/packages/truffle-core/README.md

 ##### Deployable Contracts Configuration

 If you're building a complex set of contracts, you likely don't want to deploy all of them to the network.
 For instance, you may be building a hub contract that, when a function is called, creates instances of other "spoke" contracts.
-You'll want to compile each of these contracts up front so you're frotend can interact with them when the time comes, but you'll only want to deploy the hub contract initially.
+You'll want to compile each of these contracts up front so your frontend can interact with them when the time comes, but you'll only want to deploy the hub contract initially.

 Truffle allows you to specify which contracts should be deployed by adding the `deploy` array to `truffle.json`.
 This array is simply a list of contract names, where every name matches up with its associated contract.
 For instance, the following will tell Truffle to only deploy `Example.sol`: